kdonovan/bizsearch/README.md

 Usage
 ================
-Generate a User, SearchGroup (just a name to hold individual searches), and one or more attached SavedSearch instances.
+[For now, from console] generate a User, SearchGroup (just a name to hold individual searches), and one or more attached SavedSearch instances.
 Run #update! on the SavedSearches (or Searcher.import_search_results!).

-Maybe need to manually create Site records (one for each Site Searchbot supports) first?
+Maybe need to manually create Site records (one for each Site Searchbots supports) first?